TSFitPy-developers/TSFitPy/README.md

     - `rotation` is default macroturbulence for all stars if `fit_rotation = No`
     - `init_guess_elements` are elements to use for initial guess.
 Only important if you fit several elements at once (e.g. blended line).
 Can be several elements: `input_elements_abundance = Mg Ti Ca`
     - `init_guess_elements_path` is the path to the linelist for the initial guess elements.
 E.g. it can look like this: each line is name of spectra and abundance for the guess [X/Fe]: `HD000001 0.2`.
 Order of elements should be the same as in `init_guess_elements`
+    - The following are a bit "outdated" and left for backwards compatibility.
+You can alternatively pass abundance of elements in the fitlist
       - `input_elements_abundance` are elements to use for input abundance.
 This allows to specify abundance of the star for each element.
 If not specified, then solar scaled abundances are used.
 Can be several elements: `input_elements_abundance = Mg Ti Ca`
       - `input_elements_abundance_path` is the path to the linelist for the input abundance elements.
 E.g. it can look like this: each line is name of spectra and abundance [X/Fe]: `HD000001 0.2`.
 Order of elements should be the same as in `input_elements_abundance`
   - [ParametersForModeAll]
     - `wavelength_minimum` and `wavelength_maximum` specifies the ranges of the fitted spectra
   - [ParametersForModeLbl]